-To correctly attach a child restraint system to the anchors
+To correctly attach a child restraint system to the anchors (Double Cab and CrewMax models)

 When using the LATCH anchors, be sure that there are no foreign objects around the anchors and that the seat belt is not caught behind the child restraint.
 Make sure the child restraint system is securely attached, or it may cause death or serious injury to the child or other passengers in the event of a sudden stop, sudden swerve or accident.